jlapeyre/Symata.jl/README.md

 #### Data and dispatch

-Big question, how to use best Julia features, (multiple dispatch, and others) with this language ?
+Big question: how to use best Julia features, (multiple dispatch, and others) with this language ?
 There are of course numerous other questions.
 Eg, how to handle integer overflow.